IlliaTesliuk/2023Z-KnowledgeGraph-Project/README.md

 # 2023Z-KnowledgeGraph-Project

-Project 13A.
-Transform any static dataset to a knowledge graph with RML
+<p>Project 13A.
+Transform any static dataset to a knowledge graph with RML<br>
-Author: Illia Tesliuk
+Author: Illia Tesliuk</p>